mathiasd88/chilean-credentials/README.md

 ### Tests

-You can run all the tests using phpspec.
+You can run all the tests using phpunit.

 ```
-vendor/bin/phpspec run
+vendor/phpunit/phpunit/phpunit tests --colors
 ```